It’s Mental Health Awareness Month!

 Curing imposter syndrome after a toxic work environment

-Experiencing a workplace that made you feed undervalued and disrespected can lead to imposter syndrome.
+Experiencing a workplace that made you feel undervalued and disrespected can lead to imposter syndrome.
 According to Medical News Today, imposter syndrome can leave someone feeling:

 - Like a fraud